ninocarrillo/flashtnc/README.md

 ## Installing Python3 and pyserial in Windows
 1. Get the Python3 installer for your system here: https://www.python.org/downloads/
 2. During the Python3 install process, make sure "add Python to the PATH" is selected.
 3. Install the pyserial module using pip, which is included with Python3.
 Do this from a command line.
-Open PowerShell (right click Windows Menu icon, or search for PowerShell).
+I use PowerShell (right click Windows Menu icon, or search for PowerShell), but the normal command line works too.
 ````
 pip3 install pyserial
 ````